 The story is told that Roman Catholic Archbishop Patrick Flores of San Antonio once responded to a woman who lamented that her son had left the Roman church to minister in a non-Roman church.
 Flores asked her to choose what she thought was best for her son: "Remain Catholic by name and never live the faith?
 Be a drunkard?
 A criminal?
 A drug addict?
 Take advantage of others or abuse them?
 Or [is it best for him to be] where he is now, bringing others closer to God?
 God knows the heart.
 That's what counts most."
 The mother understood the archbishop's wise words and was at peace.

 Our Lady's & St Sebastain’s CC uses both the second edition of the Novus Ordo, which was used by the Roman church for forty years, until November 2011.
-Though we are not under the jurisdiction of the bishop of Rome, we do have several issues with the new translation of the Roman Missal.
-In an act of great collegiality, all the Roman Catholic bishops of the English-speaking bishop’s conferences. had approved one translation, only to have the bishop of Rome demand their conformity to another translation.
+Though we are not under the jurisdiction of the bishop of Rome, In an act of great collegiality, all the Roman Catholic bishops of the English-speaking bishop’s conferences. had approved one translation, only to have the bishop of Rome demand their conformity to another translation.
 This action subverted the authority of national conferences of bishops, with whom authority rests for such translations.
 It also resulted in a stilted and very awkward English translation and yet more division within the Body of Christ.

 Do we follow the rules of the Roman Catholic Church?